spinklerz/Housing_Price_Predictor/README.md

 ## 3.)
 Data Processing
 - We one hot encoded categorical feature ocean_proximity( we had to turn this into integer values due to tensorflows built in one hot encoder not taking categorical values, later I learned just to use pd.get_dummies or sklearn.OneHotEncoder)
-- Decided to discard the capped values which was about 4% of the data set
+- Decided to discard the capped values which was about 4%
 - Created features:
   * Total rooms per Household
   * Total bedrooms per Household
   * Population per Household
+- After processing we are left with Dimensions: 19448 rows x 18 columns

 ## 4.)
 Data Visualization
 - Used box plots, histograms, heatmaps, and geographical visualizations to gain insight on the data and understand correlation between features